-The --no-exact-split flag can be used to override a global --exact-split in a file, by adding a pragma $\{-\# \text{ OPTIONS } --no-exact-split } \#-\}$.
+The --no-exact-split flag can be used to override a global --exact-split in a file, by adding a pragma {-# OPTIONS --no-exact-split #-}.
 This option is enabled by default.

-3.12 Function Types
+3.13 Function Types

-Function types are written $(x : A) \to B$, or in the case of non-dependent functions simply $A \to B$.
+Function types are written $(x : A) \rightarrow B$, or in the case of non-dependent functions simply $A \rightarrow B$.
 For instance, the type of the addition function for natural numbers is: